tdmgmrkt-arch/asissted.living/content/blog/choosing-the-right-assisted-living-home.md

 ## The Community Tour Checklist

-When you visit a potential community, pay attention to more than just the sales presentation.
+When you visit a potential community in [Temecula](/temecula) or [Murrieta](/murrieta), pay attention to more than just the sales presentation.
 Here's what to observe:

 ### First Impressions